nadrane/blog/content/_posts/a-performance-guide-to-gatsbyjs/a-performance-guide-to-gatsbyjs.md

 I was initially uncomfortable with GraphQL and coded everything in the former style, making broad GraphQL queries and later performing additional processing using Javascript.
 This strategy has numerous problems.

 1. As I mentioned above, instead of grabbing the html of just 5 posts, we are grabbing it for every post.
-This translates directly into what is sent over the wire when you load your page.
+This translates directly into what is sent over the wire when someone loads the page, bloating the site.
 To compound the problem, the performance hit grows with every single post we add to our site.

 2. Not only am I grabbing more posts than I need, every post includes additional information.
 Notice in the second example that we don't need to query the date because sorting is handled by GraphQL.